 As You Head Out for Vacation, Protect Your Home and Your Identity Against Burglars

-The I.I.I. recommends following these preventive measures to keep your home safe:
+The following preventive measures can help to keep your home safe:

 - Keep your home well lit.
 Mount exterior lights in your yard or on your house so that they are out of reach of would-be burglars.
 Put indoor lights on a timer.